mkhizerkhan996/Muhmmad-Khizr-Khan/README.md

 # Muhmmad-Khizr-Khan
-This is my first Repository.
+This is my first Git Repository.